HackYourFuture-CPH/node.js/week1/exercise-template/readme.md

 #### Setup

-To get started use the node project [here](./exercise-template).
-That means cloning the [node js repo](https://github.com/HackYourFuture-CPH/node.js), opening up a terminal, and cd'ing into the folder.
+To get started use this node project on your computer: clone the [node js repo](https://github.com/HackYourFuture-CPH/node.js), open up a terminal, and cd into the folder.
 Then you need to run these commands:

 `npm install`